DGFF-Harmonyhack/backend-ruby-rails/README.md

 This Rails project is a backend API for HarmonyHacks 2 on devpost.com https://harmonyhacks2.devpost.com/
+We used Postgresql so you must create the db first.

 In order to get started:
 1. bundle install